 This guide will help you migrate from WebDataRocks to Flexmonster in your Angular project.

-The migration process is simple.
-Flexmonster is embedded in an Angular application similarly to WebDataRocks.
-In addition, the code you’ve created around the WebDataRocks component will require only minor changes.
+The migration process is simple: Flexmonster is embedded in an Angular application similarly to WebDataRocks, so the code you’ve created around the WebDataRocks component will require only minor changes.

 Flexmonster CLI is the most convenient way to work with Flexmonster Pivot.
 Install the CLI globally using npm: